Social Prescribing and Open Access Opportunities

-Musical Connections is a network for vulnerable and isolated adults including mental health service users living in Birmingham & Solihull.
+Musical Connections is a network for vulnerable and isolated adults including mental health service users living in Birmingham, Solihull & Sandwell.
 The project has been running for over 22 years.
 We understand the impact on mental health that coronavirus has had and appreciate the ongoing challenges, grief and social anxieties that remain.
 We know that many people struggled with the isolation of lockdown, the impact of restrictions on life and the unpredictability of the pandemic, especially those vulnerable in other ways.
 We also appreciate that the situation was exacerbated for those with existing mental health conditions and/or needing to shield, who were without access to the activities, friends and support that help people stay well.
 We aim for Musical Connections to help rebuild your confidence, using music to help you to express your feelings and to connect you with others with similar interests and experiences.

+STOP PRESS!
+Thanks to funding from The National Lottery Community Fund Reaching Communities programme we now able to confirm that Musical Connections can continue for another 3 years and so are now accepting applications and referrals!
 Click on the flyer image below to find our more about the project and download the application form.

-Wavelength - a FREE, community-based, creative music making programme for young people aged 12-18 with mental health conditions living in Birmingham and Solihull.
+Wavelength - a FREE, community-based, creative music making programme for young people aged 14-25 with mental health conditions living in Birmingham and Solihull.

-Ardeleigh FCAMHS and Adriatic Ward
+Ardeleigh FCAMHS and Adriatic Ward, Birmingham

 Birmingham Children's Hospital Parkview Clinic (all wards)

-Woodbourne Priory Hospital
+Woodbourne Priory Hospital, Birmingham